 Tinnitus is the term used to describe the condition of having ringing, buzzing, or noise in the ear or originating from the head.
 You may notice there is a lot of information out there talking about how to handle your tinnitus.
-First things first, unfortunately there is No cure for tinnitus (American Tinnitus Association, 2016).
+First things first, unfortunately, there is no cure for tinnitus (American Tinnitus Association, 2016).
 Beware of hokey tinnitus cures you hear about on the radio or see online.
-Be sure to see an expert and specialist about your tinnitus to determine your best treatment option.
+Be sure to see a licensed hearing care provider about your tinnitus to determine your best treatment option.

 Treating the Cause